 Neuroscience Intermediate Care Unit (9E)

-The Neuroscience Intermediate Care Unit a 16-bed combination step-down, stroke and epilepsy monitoring unit.
+The Neuroscience Intermediate Care Unit is a 13-bed combination step-down, stroke and epilepsy monitoring unit.
 The nurses are trained in critical care as well as epilepsy monitoring.
 This unit is the primary support for patients admitted with newly diagnosed stroke in need of emergent TPA administration.
 All beds have state-of-the-art monitoring capability.

 Neuroscience Intensive Care Unit (9F)

-The Neuroscience Intensive Care Unit is a state-ofthe- art 11-bed neuroscience intensive care unit.
+The Neuroscience Intensive Care Unit is a state-of-the-art 14-bed neuroscience intensive care unit.
 9F is the only Neuro ICU in Central New York.
 Nurses in this unit care for the complex neurocritically ill patient requiring advanced neuromonitoring and neuro-assessment.
 Common patient diagnoses include brain trauma, subarachnoid hemorrhage, subdural and epidural hematomas, brain tumors, and status epilepticus.
 Complex treatment modalities in the NSICU include intracranial pressure monitoring, and external ventricular drainage, the use of brain tissue oxygenation monitoring and induced therapeutic hypothermia for cardiac arrest as well as for complex neurological conditions.
 Specialized training and education is provided during orientation.
 A learning environment is supported in the daily routine of the NSICU staff.

 Central New York Gamma Knife® Center